Last Updated on

 ClickUp vs Other Task Managers

 I want to say upfront that the purpose of this article is not to bash other task managers.
 Programs like Todoist, 2Do, Asana, and Ominfocus are beautifully designed and practical for what they do.
-However, I think the developers of ClickUp took look all the popular task managers and figured how to bring in their best features, and then add features that are missing in all of them.
+However, I think the developers of ClickUp took a look all the popular task managers and figured how to incorporate their best features, as well as adding features missing in those task managers.
 (By the way, here’s an article about how I used Todoist.)

 Cost of ClickUp

-ClickUp has a Free Forever version, but for a modest $60 per year, you get unlimited storage, unlimited custom fields, recurring tasks, unlimited views of tasks, delegated reminders, a built-in notebook, Gantt and Box views, and 5 guests invitations to view specified folders of tasks.
-Seriously, damn, the subscription covers at least the features of three or four applications.
+ClickUp has a Free Forever version, but for a modest $60 per year, you get unlimited storage, unlimited custom fields, recurring tasks, unlimited views of tasks, delegated reminders, a built-in notebook, Gantt and Box views, and 5 guests invitations to view specified task lists.
+Seriously, the ClickUp subscription includes dozens of features not found in most task management applications.

-Much of ClickUp is geared to people who work in teams, but it’s still very useful individuals.
+Much of ClickUp is geared toward people who work in teams, but it’s still very useful individuals.

 Hint: after you sign up for ClickUp, and if the app ask you to watch three boarding videos, but sure to watch all of them, because you may receive a $20-off coupon for your first year subscription.

 Linear and Spacial Task Managers